rust-lang/rfcs/text/0135-where.md

 following:

     fn foo()
-        where int : Eq
+        where i32 : Eq
     { ... }

-Where clauses like these are considered an error.
-They have no particular meaning, since the callee knows all types involved.
-This is a conservative choice: if we find that we do desire a particular interpretation for them, we can always make them legal later.
+Although atypical, where clauses like this are not an error: all bounds can be proven by the callers, even when the substitution of parameter types is not necessary.

 # Drawbacks